remix-run/remix/docs/guides/contributing.md

    git checkout dev
    ```

 3. Install dependencies by running `yarn`.
-Remix uses [Yarn (version 1)][yarn-version-1], so you should too.
+Remix uses [Yarn (version 1)][yarn_v1], so you should too.
 If you install using `npm`, unnecessary `package-lock.json` files will be generated.

-4. Install Playwright to be able to run tests properly by running `npx playwright install`, or [use the Visual Studio Code plugin][vscode-playwright].
+4. Install Playwright to be able to run tests properly by running `npx playwright install`, or [use the Visual Studio Code plugin][vscode_playwright].

 5. Verify you've got everything set up for local development by running `yarn test`.